Dirac series of $\mathrm{GL}(n)$ over an Archimedean field: Introduction

 \section{Introduction}

-In the 1970s, Parthasarathy \cite{P} used the Dirac operator to construct discrete series of real reductive groups and gave an inequality, known as Dirac inequality, as a necessary condition for a representation to be unitarizable.
-In the 1980s, Vogan \cite{V2} used Dirac inequality on the bottom layer $K$-types to obtain the unitary dual of the general linear group over archimedean fields, and Barbasch \cite{B} generalized these ideas to obtain the unitary dual of classical complex groups.
-Later in the 1990s, Vogan defined the Dirac cohomology of representations of reductive groups, which is formed by some $\widetilde{K}$-types, and conjectured that the highest weight of these $\widetilde{K}$-types could tell us the infinitesimal character of the representations.
-This conjecture implies that Dirac cohomology is a refinement of Dirac inequality and was proved by Huang-Pandzic \cite{HP1}.
+In the 1970s, Parthasarathy \cite{Parthasarathy:1972} used the Dirac operator to construct discrete series of real reductive groups and introduced an inequality, known as Dirac inequality, as a necessary condition for a representation to be unitarizable.
+In the 1980s, Vogan \cite{Vogan:1986} applied Dirac inequality on the bottom layer $K$-types as a key ingredient to obtain the unitary dual of the general linear group over Archimedean fields, and Barbasch \cite{Barbasch:1989} extended these ideas to the classical complex groups.
+Later in the 1990s, Vogan defined the Dirac cohomology of representations of reductive groups, consisting of certain $\widetilde{K}$-types, and conjectured that the highest weights of these $\widetilde{K}$-types could tell us the infinitesimal characters of the representations.
+This conjecture implies that Dirac cohomology is a refinement of Dirac inequality and was proved by Huang-Pand\v{z}i\'c \cite{Huang_Pandzic:2002}.

-The Dirac series of $G$, denoted by $\widehat{G}^d$, is the set of equivalent classes of irreducible unitary representations with non-zero Dirac cohomology.
-Among the entire unitary dual, the Dirac series are precisely the ones where Parthasarathy's Dirac inequality becomes equality on some $K$-types.
-There are lots of important unitary representations contained in the Dirac series, such as discrete series, most of $A_{\fq}(\lambda)$ modules, unitary highest weight modules and so on.
-Moreover, the Dirac cohomology is related to classical topics like the generalized Weyl character formula, generalized Bott-Borel-Weil Theorem and multiplicities of automorphic forms, see \cite{HP2}.
-Therefore, the problem of classifying $\widehat{G}^d$ is interesting.
+Dirac series of $G$, denoted by $\widehat{G}^d$, is the set of equivalence classes of irreducible unitary representations with nonzero Dirac cohomology.
+Among the entire unitary dual, Dirac series are precisely the ones where Parthasarathy's Dirac inequality becomes an equality on some $K$-types.
+There are lots of important unitary representations contained in Dirac series, such as discrete series, most of $A_{\mathfrak{q}}(\lambda)$ modules, unitary highest weight modules and so on.
+In view of the research by Barbasch and Pand\v{z}i\'c \cite{Barbasch_Pandzic:2019}, Dirac series should have applications in the theory of automorphic forms as well.
+Moreover, the problem of classifying $\widehat{G}^d$ itself is also interesting and quite subtle.